nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     <br>

 4. Press key arrow up on your keyboard to toggle to previous command and press Enter.
 Your command should not pass through as you are not allowed to add with max quantity and metric.
-You should receive an error message as shown below (Figure 6):
+You should receive an error message, refer to Figure 6:
     <br>

     ![add-i_step_2](images/add-i_eg1.2.PNG)